UFOs In Canada Are So Nice, They Just Steal Sunglasses, Silverware, And Belts, 2016 Survey Reveals

 Over the past few months, critics of UFO phenomena have stated that the interest in alien sightings and encounters are a diminishing fad.
 As proven by the results of the 2016 Canadian UFO Survey, however, the incidents have remained consistent, although media coverage has significantly decreased as of late.
 Other unusual sightings apart from the Tecumseh sunglasses UFO incident, for one, could be noted in the annual report.

-One of the most compelling incidents included in the report involved a commercial aircraft and an unidentified flying object back in November 2016.
+One of the most compelling incidents that was included in the report involved a commercial aircraft and an unidentified flying object back in November 2016.
 According to the report, the aircraft had a near-collision with an object on a routine flight.
 The incident caused the commercial aircraft’s pilot to take evasive maneuvers, which resulted in some of the cabin crew getting minor injuries.

 “While passing through 8,300 feet approximately 29 nautical miles East on the initial approach to CYTZ, the flight crew noticed an object directly ahead on their flight path.
 The object appeared to be solid, approximately 5 to 8 feet in diameter and shaped like an upright doughnut or inner tube.”